stellar-deprecated/docs/learn/concepts/ledger.md

 ## Trustline entry
 [Trustlines] (/concepts/assets.md) are lines of credit the account has given a particular issuer in a specific currency.

 Trustline entries define the rules around the use of this currency.
-Rules can be defined by the user�e.g., setting a balance limit to limit risk�or by the issuer�e.g., an authorized flag.
+Rules can be defined by the user--e.g., setting a balance limit to limit risk--or by the issuer--e.g., an authorized flag.

 ## Offer entry
 Offers are entries that an account creates in the orderbook.
 They are a way to automate simple trading inside the Stellar network.
 For more on offers, refer to the [distributed exchange documentation](/concepts/exchange.md).